zach-the/school-notes/ecen528midterm.md

 Distributed:
 - processors(nodes) each have their own local memory and operate independently
-- nodes are connected via a communication network. processors communicate by sending and receiving messages
+- nodes are connected via a communication network, by sending and receiving messages

 Hybrid:
 - shared memory is attached to a GPU/CPU
 - distributed memory is connected by networking multiple shared memory machines (nodes)
 - a node only knows about its own memory
-- netowrk communications necessary to move data from node to node
+- network communications necessary to move data from node to node

 #### 3: Know what constitutes Simultaneous Multithreading
 - several critical components of the processor are duplicated